marcbowes/marcbowes.github.io/_posts/2014-05-05-flashing-cm11-to-s3.markdown

 * Install the Android Development Toolkit and change into `sdk/platform-tools`
 * In recovery, choose to install update from zip file
+* I did a full wipe before doing this
 * Choose sideload -- you will be prompted to run `adb sideload`.
 I ran `adt-bundle-mac-x86_64-20140321/sdk/platform-tools/adb sideload
   $HOME/Downloads/cm-11-20140504-SNAPSHOT-M6-i9300.zip`